Fieldwork

 Project Description:

-Over the next several years, we will be examining a number of different archaeological sites.
-What makes Montpelier a wonderful property for surveys and excavations is its relative undisturbed condition.
+What makes Montpelier a wonderful property for surveys and excavations is its relatively undisturbed condition.
 All of the sites we excavate have never been plowed–and most were abandoned in the 1840s, leaving the archaeological features in pristine condition.

-The LEARN Archaeology Expedition program has been operating at Montpelier for a decade-and-a-half, with many of the same volunteers returning year after year.
-We are, however, keen to add new faces to the program.
-All of the scheduled programs are designed to give participants actual excavation experience on an archaeological site working side-by-side with trained professional archaeologists.
-We have a staff of six archaeologists who work with participants both in the lab and in the field, which means you have personal interaction with archaeological staff and this allows you to work on sensitive features, artifacts, and deposits that normally one would not get to handle.
+The LEARN Archaeology Expedition program has been operating at Montpelier for a decade-and-a-half, with many of the same attendees returning year after year.
+That being said, we love to see new faces on our programs!
+All of the excavation programs give participants actual excavation experience on an archaeological site working side-by-side with trained professional archaeologists.
+We have a staff of eight archaeologists who work with participants both in the lab and in the field, which means you have personal interaction with archaeological staff and this allows you to work on sensitive features, artifacts, and deposits that normally one would not get to handle.
 You are treated as a member of the research team and we step you through the entire excavation process.
-While you are here at Montpelier, you will be engaged in lectures, and take tours of various archaeological sites on the property.
+While you are here at Montpelier, you will also be engaged in lectures, and take tours of various archaeological sites on the property in an effort to enhance your understanding of the context of the archaeology.

-You can learn about all of our LEARN Archaeology Expeditions at the following link.
+You can learn more about our LEARN Archaeology Expeditions at the following link.

 Notes: